nathandietz/ExportDocAsJPEG/ScriptSettings.md

 The script export location is relative the saved location of the active document in Illustrator.
 *e.g.* `path_of_active_document` => `Presentations` => `jpegs` => `exported.jpeg`

-To change this behavior and always be prompted for a save location, uncomment the following line.
+You can change this behavior and always be prompted for a save location by modifying the script

+Uncomment the following line:
 ```javascript
 destFolder = Folder.selectDialog( 'Select folder for JPEG files.', '~' );	// Always prompt for a save locatioon
 ```
-and comment this line
+Comment this line:
 ```javascript
 // destFolder = getJPEGFolder(); // Export location based on saved file location
 ```